monetha/payment-plugin-php-sdk/README.md

 $bodyString = file_get_contents('php://input');
 $signature = !empty($_SERVER['HTTP_MTH_SIGNATURE']) ? $_SERVER['HTTP_MTH_SIGNATURE'] : '';
 try {
-    // To ensure that Monetha sent the webhook and no one else Monetha sends a
+    // To ensure that Monetha sent the webhook it adds
     // MTH-SIGNATURE header together with the webhook payload
     // processWebHook() is base a class method handling
     // the validation of the signature and will call